FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_lessons_modules.rst

 Courses can have lessons and quizzes encapsulated using a module.

 	* **What is a lesson?**
-		A lesson can be any markdown text or an embedded video of a particular topic.
+		A lesson can be any markdown text with/or an embedded video of a particular topic.

 	* **What is a module?**
-		A module encapsulates lessons and quizzes.
-A module can have its own description as a markdown text or an embedded video.
+		A Module is a collection of lessons and courses clubbed together by similar idea/content.
+A module can have its own description as a markdown text with/or an embedded video.

 Setting up a Lesson